Menu

 You’ll want to plant a frost hardy shallot if your garden typically goes below zero in winter.
 Most shallot varieties are pretty hardy and able to resist a frost.
 Shallot ‘Longor’ is a classic variety with good frost tolerance and an excellent sweet flavour.
 For in depth shallot growing guidance, check out our article ‘How To Grow Shallots’ at the blog.

-The best autumn onion for flavour may well be the red Onion 'Electric'.
+The best autumn onion for flavour may well be the red Onion 'Shakespeare'.
 The purple tinged flesh has lovely flavour well suited for sprinkling raw into salads or pickling.
 Find top tips for growing delicious healthy onions at our blog.

 Plant your onions and shallots next to carrots.
 The strong oniony smell they give off helps put carrot fly off the scent.
 Place other members of the allium family like leeks away from your bulbs to reduce the spread of any allium pests.
 Companion flowers like calendula and nasturtium are good companions for onions and shallots as they act as decoys for predators and attract beneficial insects like ladybirds to the plot.